abhardwaj09/pykidsclub/about.md

-#### PyKidsClub was founded by Engineers and Data Analytics professionals who are passionate about teaching S.T.E.M. concepts to kids in the new era of scientific computing.
+# PyKidsClub was founded by two high schoolers in the Charlotte area who are passionate about teaching S.T.E.M. concepts to kids in the new era of scientific computing.

-### Meet our Team
+## Meet our Team

-Arav Bhardwaj
+###Arav Bhardwaj

+###
 Jai Yalla